Summary #

 Raw packets sent: 7 (284B) | Rcvd: 4 (160B)

-Copy the output of open ports into a file called ports
+Copy the output of open ports into a file called ports within the files directory.

 ## edit the ``files/ports` file